al8n/smear/smear-lexer/README.md

 smear-lexer = { version = "0.0.0", features = ["graphqlx", "unstable"] }
 ```

-GraphQLX is a **superset of GraphQL**, meaning it includes all standard GraphQL tokens plus additional extensions:
+GraphQLx is a **superset of GraphQL**, meaning it includes all standard GraphQL tokens plus additional extensions:

 - **Literals**:
   - **Integers** (all GraphQL formats plus):